Woman loses earring and lunch after being dive-bombed by seagull in Sussex town

 “I then realised my earring was missing as it had been yanked out of my ear.
 I can tell you that these gulls are heavy when they come at you with force and you are not expecting it.”

-Local resident Lynda Ridley said: “I saw a seagull land on a woman’s head on Hastings seafront this week to steal her sausage roll.
+Local resident Lynda Ridley said: “I saw a seagull land on a woman’s head on Hastings seafront recently to steal her sausage roll.
 I did not realise they had become that daring.”